SiddhantChauhan1/HostelManagerX/README.md

 # HostelManagerX
-Hostel Management system
-Full stack web application for hostel admins, allowing them to perform CRUD operations on student Records.
+Full stack web application allows:
+1. Admins to perform CRUD operations on student Records.
+2. Students to view their information

 Developed using Javascript MEAN Stack: